BFI Film Academy

 Course fee and bursaries:

 The course fee is £50.
-If you are your family are on a low income we can waive this fee.
+If you or your family are on a low income we can waive this fee.
 The BFI also offers other bursaries for travel and childcare.
 Please download more information here.
 You will only be asked to fill in this form if you are accepted on the course.

 There are lots of fantastic courses taking place across the UK please visit the BFI website for more information.